 Single-use plastic shopping bags have already been phased out from supermarkets and large retailers, and from 1 July 2019, they will be banned for all businesses.
 Here’s what you need to know to make the transition.

-The ban covers any plastic shopping bags that are:
+The ban covers any plastic shopping bags that meet all of the following criteria:

 Bio-based plastic bags are included in the ban because even though they are made from plants, their manufacturing process prevents them from breaking down as quickly or easily as their original source.

-Which single use plastic? (external link) — Ministry for the Environment
+Which plastic shopping bags are being phased out? (external link) — Ministry for the Environment

 All retailers selling goods in New Zealand must make the transition by 1 July 2019.
 This includes businesses such as: